ocaml/ocaml-ci-scripts/README-travis.md

 + `MIRAGE_BACKEND=[unix|xen|qubes|virtio|ukvm|macosx]`: selects Mirage backend mode
 + `FLAGS`: other configuration flags to set in `mirage configure`

-### Changing the version of OPAM
+### Changing the version of opam

 ```yaml
   - [...]
 OPAM_VERSION="1.1.2"
 ```

-By default, the latest stable version of OPAM will be used.
-The scripts supports these version:
+By default, the latest stable version of opam will be used. the scripts supports these version:

 - `OPAM_VERSION=1.1.2` only when the OS is `unix` (default)